brandonchen2000/CS74/README.md

 model.py is our rough overall model testing code

 filter.py is an additional file with first steps toward further reviewer screening

+Anaboost.py uses anaboost and decision trees on the numerical features